This post has already been read 11032 times!

 What do you think?
 What other causes or trends have you identified?

-Read the white paper The Top Ten Trends Transforming the Pharmaceutical Supply Chain for more in depth information and advice on this topic.
+Read the white paper Intelligent Control Towers for Pharmaceutical and Medical Device Supply Chains for more in depth information and advice on this topic.

 - Map of U.S. Trucking Spills in 2016 - January 13, 2017